 Our firm has helped companies achieve their business goals with technology for nearly three decades.
 Over this time, we’ve learned that there is absolutely no one-size-fits-all solution when it comes to IT; every organization is unique, and your technology must be responsive to your specific needs, preferences, and culture.

 There are, however, some basic best practices that businesses can use as a starting point.
-We’ve compiled ten quick tips below.
+We’ve compiled seven quick tips below.
 How does your organization stack up?

 IT best practices: 7 quick tips